U.S. Army Corps of Engineers civil works controversies: Investigations of the levee failures

 In October 2007, Dr. Ray Seed, University of California-Berkeley civil engineering Professor and ASCE member submitted an ethics complaint to the ASCE alleging that the corps with the help of the ASCE sought to minimize the corps' mistakes in the flooding, intimidate anyone who tried to intervene and delay the final results until the public's attention had turned elsewhere.
 The corps acknowledged receiving a copy of the letter but has refused to comment until after the ASCE's Committee on Professional Conduct (CPC), led by Rich Hovey, comments on the complaint.

 It took over a year for the ASCE to announce the results of the CPC.
 When the results of the internal ethics investigation were announced, the ASCE panel did not file any charges of ethical misconduct against any of its staffers.
 They blamed their errors in their June press release on "staff level and not by review panel members."

 An external task force led by retired congressman Sherwood Boehlert (R, NY) also conducted an investigation.

-Boehlert's task force was assembled at the request of ASCE in response to Dr. Seed's ethics complaint and also a video produced by Levees.org spoofing the apparent conflict of interest.
+Boehlert's task force was assembled at the request of ASCE in response to Dr. Seed's ethics complaint, and also a video produced by Levees.org spoofing the apparent conflict of interest.
 The task force consisted of members from the [National Science Foundation], the [National Academy of Sciences], the [National Institute of Standards and Technology], and the [American Water Works Association].

 The task force's report criticized how ASCE conducts its peer reviews and recommended improvements.
-Most notably throughout the document was the inadequate "consideration of real or perceived conflict of interest".
+Most notable throughout the document was the inadequate "consideration of real or perceived conflict of interest".
 The task force acknowledged that the "[P]otential conflicts of interest in ASCE's engineering review process are not unique to ASCE and can be addressed through procedures utilized by many government agencies charged with providing unbiased assessments to the public" Mr. Boehlert's task force also praised ASCE by writing, "ASCE has long been respected for its investigatory skill and expertise, and its work on assessments is held in high regard by those in the engineering profession. ...
-The Task Force believes ASCE remains the best option for conducting post disaster engineering assessments."
+The Task Force believes ASCE remains the best option for conducting post-disaster engineering assessments."

 The grassroots group, Levees.Org, claimed that the IPET investigation and an expert review panel (ERP) convened by ASCE lacked credibility because of the involvement and management of the Corps of Engineers.
 The group contended that the ERP validating the IPET process was an apparent conflict of interest because the Corps selected the ASCE, directly paid the ASCE over $2 million and awarded the panel members Outstanding Civilian Service Medals (OCSM) before their work was complete.
 Levees.org was not successful in convincing members of Congress to create an independent levee investigation commission.